Gordin/klipper/README.md

 * `klippy/extras/probe.py`
     * Instead of stopping when Probe samples exceed `samples_tolerance`, just ignore it, stop probing, and calculate the average whith the values that are already there. (wtf?)
-I reverted that change and put it in a comment (Still need to test if that breaks stuff)
+I reverted that change and put it in a comment.
+      Now it works like normal (When the maximum amount of failures is exceeded, probing is aborted and printing doesn't start).
     * Adds `z-offset` to `get_status` of probes
-    * Adds `MKS28` and `RESET_ZOFFSET` commands to the probing stuff MKS28 sems to be G28, but it compensates for the probe position/offset RESET_ZOFFSET sets the z-offset to 0 in the config file
+    * Adds `MKS28` and `RESET_ZOFFSET` commands to the probing stuff MKS28 sems to be G28, but it compensates for the probe position/offset.
+      RESET_ZOFFSET sets the z-offset to 0 in the config file
+    * they added their own counter for how many times each point is probed.
+I removed this, since current klipper has its own counter for this
 * `klippy/extras/virtual_sdcard.py`
     * Adds `POC_PRINT_FILE` command ("Loads a SD file and resume the print.")
       Literally just `gcmd.respond_raw("POC")`.
 No idea what that does though 🤷